 - ⅛ tsp nutmeg

 - Preheat the oven to 180°C Fan.
-Line a large baking sheet with baking parchment.
+Line large baking sheets with baking parchment.

-- In a large bowl, beat butter, brown and caster sugar, vanilla paste and a pinch of salt until light and fluffy.
+- Using a handheld electric mixer, beat butter, brown and caster sugar, vanilla paste and a pinch of salt until light and fluffy.
 Then add an egg and beat again until the mixture is smooth.

 - In a separate bowl, mix flour, bicarbonate of soda, cinnamon, nutmeg and ginger.
 Then fold the dry ingredinets into your wet ingredinets.

-- Fold oats into the mixture, alongside cranberries and cut mixed peel, if using.
+- Fold oats into the mixture, alongside cranberries and cut orange peel, if using.

 - Using your hands roll small balls (about the size of a small plum) of mixture, then place on the prepared baking sheet.
 Make sure to leave 4-5 cm between cookies to leave them space to spread.